 The Spirurinal movement has adopted the vessel used to collect urine as a functional symbol and statement of intent to address the climate emergency.
 The first prototype of the urinal vessel made an appearance in 2020 to enhance public awareness of the importance of striving for ecological justice, to promote innovative and accessible solutions to mitigate greenhouse gas emissions, and empower individuals to act immediately to halt biodiversity loss.
 After gaining popularity in the mid-2020s, the impact of the Spirulina system has brought about major changes in urban food and waste systems, as well as the perception of urine as fertiliser to the masses.

-Details, videos and photos (coming soon)
+More details, videos and photos (coming soon)